solana-labs/solana/book/src/leader-rotation.md

 parallel, and postpone sending ticks until it is confident other validators also failed to observe the previous leader's entries.
 If a leader incorrectly builds on its own ticks, the leader following it must replace all its ticks.

-## Alternative Leader Scheduler Rotation

-Two phase commit:

-1. Root crosses the epoch boundary.

-2. An *activate* transaction is submitted by the leader to acknowledge the new schedule if they observe a supermajority at root.

-3. The *activate* transaction sets the activation for the new leader schedule to be at the epoch following block's slot plus half an epoch length.
-So any forks in the next epoch boundary use the new leader schedule.

-Validators reject the block if they do not observe the root to be past the epoch boundary.
-The complexity with this approach revolves around the incentives for any leader to bet that the super majority has confirmed the root.
-One possible solution is that *all* leader rewards are not generated until this transaction is encoded into the ledger.